gunbamz/gunbamz/README.md

 ### Hello and Welcome! 👋, I'm Muyiwa Ogunbameru

-### I am a Father, Husband, Developer, Mentor, and Aspiring Tech Innovator.
+### I'm a Father, Husband, Developer, Mentor, and Aspiring Tech Innovator.
-- 👨🏽‍🎓 I have a strong commitment to advance my coding skills while earnestly re-searching the next paradigm that will impact positively on humanity.
+- 👨🏽‍🎓 I've strong commitment to advance my coding skills while earnestly re-searching the next paradigm that will impact positively on humanity.
 -  👨🏽‍🎓 I'm currently exploring how Tech innovations can help protect the vulnerable and perhaps, improve health-care accessibility for the under-served.
 - 🌱 I am currently available for collaboration, remote or on-site.
 - 📚 I am passionate about learning new skills and rolling back tech frontiers.